 This website may contain affiliate links and advertising so that we can provide recipes to you.
 Read my disclosure policy.

-Peanut Butter Pinwheel Candy Recipe
+Peanut Butter Pinwheel Ingredient List

-• Mashed Potatoes: These are the base of the dough and give it structure, so don’t skip them!
+- Mashed Potatoes: These are the base of the dough and give it structure, so don’t skip them!

-• Unsalted Butter: This adds richness and flavor to the dough and makes it super easy to roll out.
+- Unsalted Butter: This adds richness and flavor to the dough and makes it super easy to roll out.

-• Vanilla Extract: This makes the dough and the peanut butter filling taste even better.
+- Vanilla Extract:ย This makes the dough and the peanut butter filling taste even better.

-• Salt: Just a pinch of salt helps to balance out all that sweetness.
+- Salt: Just a pinch of salt helps to balance out all that sweetness.

-• Powdered Sugar: So the dough is sweet and crumbly.
+- Powdered Sugar: So the dough is sweet and crumbly.

-• Creamy Peanut Butter: This is the star of the show!
-It’s the filling for the pinwheels and what makes them so delicious.
+- Creamy Peanut Butter:ย This is the star of the show!ย It’s the filling for the pinwheels and what makes them so delicious.

 Use the Right Potatoes

 I definitely do not recommend using leftover mashed potatoes that have been seasoned with salt, pepper, or anything else.
-Instead, use one or two russet potatoes, peel them, dice them, boil until tender, drain, and then mash really well.
-Allow these potatoes to cool completely at room temperature before moving forward.
+Instead, use one or two russet potatoes.
+Peel them, dice them, boil until tender, drain, and then mash really well.
+Allow these potatoes to coolย completely at room temperature before moving forward.

 How to Make Peanut Butter Pinwheel Candy